 Meditation

 One of the often quoted, somewhat grandiose term from mindfulness is that of Acceptance.
 You’re supposed to “accept the current moment” for what it is.
 I was under the impression that I was doing this already and that I had pretty much figured it out.
-I’m a pretty chill guy w . . .
+I’m a pretty c . . .
 Read more

 Brain as a Neural Net